 You may wonder what’s all this uranium used for?
 Most know it’s used for nuclear weapons and reactor fuel in the form of uranium isotope U-235.
 The reason U-235 is used in reactors and nuclear weapons is because it is known as fissile material.
-It’s easiest to create fission using U-235 due to its cross sections abilities to absorb neutrons therefore making fissile.
-The .7% of U-235 in natural uranium has to go through refinement to be extracted, leaving the uranium isotope U-238 behind, which is known as depleted uranium.
+It’s easiest to create fission using U-235 due to its cross section’s abilities to absorb neutrons therefore making it fissile.
+The 0.7% of U-235 in natural uranium has to go through refinement to be extracted, leaving the uranium isotope U-238 behind, which is known as depleted uranium.

 U-238 is not considered to be fissionable, but can be added to a fission reactor, known as a breeder reactor, to produce plutonium 239 which is fissionable.
 Breeder reactors produce more fissile material than it consumes, pretty amazing right.

 Depleted uranium also has many uses, such as shielding against radiation.
 It works better than lead due to it high atomic weight and high number of electrons, it does a great job of absorbing beta particles as well as gamma and x-rays, and in a non-radioactive casing it stops alpha particles.
 These shields are used in the medical field, as well as tanks.